cirqatha/VPython-Particle-Sim/README.md

 READ THIS FIRST!!!!!!!!!!!!!
 # WAIT 10-20 SECONDS AFTER OPENING THE WEB PROJECT,
-ITS COMPUTING AROUND 5000 OBJECTS PER FRAME AND STORING THEM BEFORE STARTING THE SIMULATION SO THAT IT CAN BE SMOOTH https://glowscript.org/#/user/angadmaster123/folder/MyPrograms/program/AtomSim
+ITS COMPUTING AROUND 10000 TOTAL OBJECTS PER FRAME AND STORING THEM BEFORE STARTING THE SIMULATION SO THAT IT CAN BE SMOOTH https://glowscript.org/#/user/angadmaster123/folder/MyPrograms/program/AtomSim

 If you run the Python script, you can go for much larger simulation, like this 10000 particle beast which took 20 minutes just to compute even with numpy calculations